 Yes.
 Please visit the Grantee Portal to create your profile.

 Is my organization able to submit a letter of intent if we have an active grant with the Foundations?

 Yes.
 Organizations with an active AVDF grant are still eligible to submit a letter of intent.
 Please refer to the Grant Calendar for information on application deadlines.

 What criteria do the Foundations use to review grants?

 The Arthur Vining Davis Foundations’ staff carefully review each letter of intent and full proposal.
 While the details of a successful application vary by program area, the Foundations do place value on certain general criteria.
 We ask that you review the specific program area pages and the information on the Apply for a Grant page for more information on the types of projects that we seek to fund.

-How do I become a designated partner that is eligible to apply for a grant in either Environmental Solutions or Palliative Care?
+How do I become a designated partner that is eligible to apply for a grant in Environmental Solutions, Palliative Care, or Public Educational Media?